tksh164/hci-lab/docs/deploy-aks-on-ws2022-with-hcilab.md

 }
 ```

-You will see the following messages the same number of times as the number of your HCI nodes.
+You will see the following messages once for each of your HCI nodes.

 ```
 WinRM service is already running on this machine.